Allegheny County Bar Association Institute for Gender Equality to open October 28, 2009.

 That education begins with the kickoff luncheon according to Jonnie Joseph, chair of the Institute for Gender Equality Ad Hoc Committee.
 “Judge Rendell and Laurel Bellows are amazing women who through their mentoring and accomplishments have raised the bar for what women can aspire to and achieve in our profession,” said Joseph.

 The Institute’s first class to be held on November 5, 2009 is Conscious Decision Making and How it Affects the Bottom Line for the decision-makers in law firms, law departments and other legal organizations.
 Another class, Values-Based Personal Strategic Planning for Practitioners, will be held on November 10.

 For more information on the Allegheny County Bar Association Institute for Gender Equality, visit the association’s website at www.acba.org.

 The media is invited to attend this event.
 Please let Tom Loftus at 412-402-6620 know if you plan to attend.
 The lunch begins at 11:50 a.m.
 The guest speakers will address the audience beginning at 12:10 p.m.

-Chartered in 1870 and headquartered in downtown Pittsburgh, The Allegheny County Bar Association is a professional organization with more than 6,500 member attorneys, judges, district justices, legal administrators, and paralegals.
-The associations website is www.acba.org.
+Chartered in 1870 and headquartered in downtown Pittsburgh, The Allegheny County Bar Association is a professional organization with more than 6,500 member attorneys, judges, magisterial district judges, legal administrators, and paralegals.
+The association’s website is www.acba.org.